The Man McMaster Couldn’t Fire

 This official described a recent interagency meeting in which Cohen-Watnick was asking about the reasons for covert programs in a country that “on the surface seemed to make sense,” but Cohen “identified a waste of resources and ineffective application,” a duplication of efforts costing an extra $30 million.

-Cohen-Watnick’s intense approach, this person said, “causes some people to respond negatively rather than saying a-ha, this is a good thing, now we can reprogram.”
+Cohen-Watnick’s intense approach, this person says, “causes some people to respond negatively rather than saying ‘Aha, this is a good thing, now we can reprogram.’”
 CIA representatives pushed back on Cohen-Watnick, and the atmosphere was “frustrated.”

-Like most people in this kind of job, Cohen-Watnick is a workaholic, sometimes sleeping on his couch in case he has to respond to something or go somewhere in the middle of the night, the White House colleague who knows him well said.
-Asked what he does for fun, the colleague said Cohen-Watnick works out and reads military history and philosophy.
+Like most people in this kind of job, Cohen-Watnick is a workaholic, sometimes sleeping on his couch in case he has to respond to something or go somewhere in the middle of the night, the White House colleague who knows him well says.
+Asked what he does for fun, the colleague says Cohen-Watnick works out and reads military history and philosophy.

 It’s an appealing account.
 The trouble is, like most everything else about Cohen-Watnick, it’s all but impossible to verify, or to reconcile with other versions.
 Perhaps it’s because he’s emerged so swiftly from the murky world of intelligence.
 Or maybe it’s because he sits on the fault line of a fractured administration.
 But now that he’s in the spotlight, he may find further scrutiny hard to avoid.